itaher1995/DS5500-ClientServer/README.md

 In this repository you will have access to Ibrahim Taher's implementation of the Client-Server Visualization for DS5500.
 In order to run this code please follow these steps:

+**PLEASE ENSURE THAT YOU HAVE THE FOLLOWING PYTHON LIBRARIES INSTALLED**

+* Pandas

+* Scikit-learn

+* Flask

+* Flask_restful

 1. Clone this repository onto your local machine

-2. Go to the directory where this was cloned.
+2. Go to the directory where this was cloned via command prompt/bash.

-3. Run flask_roc.py
+3. Run flask_roc.py by typing in "python flask_roc.py"

 4. Open a bash/command prompt window and go to this directory